×

 Transferring property ownership involves certain fees:

 • Recording Fee: Charged by the Recorder’s Office to record the deed.
-Typically around $30-$50 per document.
+Typically around $30-$50 document

 • Transfer Tax: Ohio may charge a real estate transfer tax.
 Check with the county auditor for exact rates.